 Community makes RN the winner.
 Since RN has been there around for a while, obviously, there is more support and existing solutions in comparison to Flutter.

-RN can have serious issues when you start growing.
+React Native can have serious issues when you start growing.
 This is what happened with Reflectly in 2017.
 It was built using React Native.
 The app grew on iOS and the team wanted to take it to Android.
-RN is cross-platform, right?
+React Native is cross-platform, right?

 The app was launched on Android.
 So, what happened?